RK Celje: History

-In 1978 the sponsorship of the team was in Aero hands.
+In 1978, the Slovenian company Aero Celje became the sponsor of the team.
 After two consecutive seventh places in the first division, Celje was again relegated in the 1978–79 season, came back in 1983–84 season, but was relegated back into the second division the same year.
 A seven-year crisis occurred, when Celje was struggling even in the second division until the season 1988–89, when they were preparing a new, better team, which would be capable of regaining a position in the first division.

-Since 1989, the sponsor of the team is Pivovarna Laško (Laško Brewery).
+In 1990, Pivovarna Laško became a new sponsor of the club and since then it has been called Celje Pivovarna Laško.
 In the 1990–91 season, the team won the second division and once again earned a promotion to the first Yugoslavian league.
 However, Slovenia declared its independence from Yugoslavia on 26 June 1991, and after a brief war, the Slovenian league was formed.
 In the first ten editions of the league between 1992 and 2001, Celje won the title every season.
 In the 2003–04 season, Celje became the European champions after defeating SG Flensburg-Handewitt in the final with an aggregate score 62–58 over two legs.